-Under the Modern Slavery Act 2018 (Cth) and Modern Slavery Act 2015 (UK), Westpac is required to prepare an annual statement describing the risks of modern slavery practices in our operations and supply chain, and the actions taken to address these risks.
-Westpac published a joint statement for FY21 on behalf of itself and certain reporting entities that addressed the requirements of both Acts.
+Under the Australian Modern Slavery Act 2018 (Cth) and Modern Slavery Act 2015 (UK), Westpac is required to prepare an annual statement describing the risks of modern slavery in our operations and supply chain, and the actions taken to address the risks.
+Westpac published a joint statement for FY22 on behalf of itself and certain reporting entities that addressed the requirements of both Acts

-The Westpac Group's 2021 Modern Slavery Statement was published in March 2022 and can be located at www.westpac.com.au/about-westpac/sustainability.
+The Westpac Group's 2022 Modern Slavery Statement was published in March 2023 and can be located at www.westpac.com.au/content/dam/public/wbc/documents/pdf/aw/sustainability/wbc-2022-modern-slavery-statement.pdf.